-Henri Richard passed away last week and stories of him and his older brother Maurice are being regaled all over the hockey world.
+Henri Richard passed away in March, and stories of him and his older brother Maurice are still being regaled all over the hockey world.
 Henri “The Pocket Rocket” Richard was small in stature.
 However, he was big on production, guts, and leadership.
 It was well documented that Maurice “Rocket” Richard had piercing eyes that were said to eat through your soul.
 The Rocket was part of the Punch Line at one time and Henri’s fight and determination packed a big punch in a small frame.

 Maurice and Henri Richard were born and grew up in the Montreal area.
 Maurice came into the world on Aug.
 4, 1921, and almost 15 years later, Henri was born.
 By the time Henri was six, The Rocket made his NHL debut with the Montreal Canadiens.
 Henri would make his NHL debut with the Canadiens in 1955 after Maurice helped convince legendary head coach and former Punch Line mate Toe Blake to give his younger brother a shot with his team.

 More recently, Daniel and Henrik Sedin were recently honored in Vancouver during what was called “Sedin Week”.
 The festivities kicked off on Feb.
 10, when the Vancouver Canucks hosted the Nashville Predators on “Legends Night”.
 The twins’ jerseys were raised to the rafters at Rogers Arena on Feb.
 12 and “Sedin Week” concluded on Feb.
 16 with the Legacy Game.